 My father, Roger W. Trueblood, flew the P-38 Lightning in WWII.
 He was part of the 428th Squadron, in the 474th Fighter Group, 9th Air Force operating in the European Theater of Operations (ETO).
-He escorted bombers, flew top cover for the D-Day invasion fleet, supported the breakout from Normandy, blew up trains, shot down 3 FW-190s, and flew dangerous ground attack missions during the Battle of the Bulge.
+He escorted bombers, flew over France on D-Day, supported the breakout from Normandy, blew up trains, shot down 3 FW-190s, and flew dangerous ground attack missions during the Battle of the Bulge.
 Also see The kid, the codger and the Christmas of ’44

 After the war, he became one of the first operational jet pilots in the US, flying the P-80 Shooting Star, and in the 50s commanded an award-winning interceptor unit operating the F-86D “Saber Dog”.
 He retired as a Colonel in the 1970s, after 31 years of service.

 During the Summer of 1944 he wrote several pages on single-sheet stationary about his day-to-day life and flying combat missions over France.

 I have transcribed the hand-written pages, plugged in some maps and photos, and added corresponding entries from the 428th official mission logs.
 Follow the links below for a 1st-person view of a key point in history as Allied forces started their race across France.